 Outbound marketing is a lot of effort for a small return.
 On average, a person must view an advertisement 3 times before they truly notice and possibly act on the advertisement.
 Due to the audience issue of casting too wide of a net, messages focus on being flashy rather than relevant.
 The messages were crafted to interrupt the flow of the millions of other advertising messages.

 Every company wanted to be noticed more than the other and they unfortunately used similar methods to do so.
 This resulted in billions of similar messages that a consumer had to wade through.
 The consumer becomes bombarded with millions of flashy messages, where most do not apply to her or him.
 Over time, the consumer can become numb to all of the messages because it became almost impossible to distinguish between ads.
 As a result, the outbound marketing efforts became decreasingly effective.

 Outbound marketing continued to decrease in effectiveness as the way people consumed media changed.
 With the advent of the internet, people normally have multiple screens on at the same time.
 Often they are focused on still another concept while these screens are spewing media and advertisements.
 People do not pay attention to the media.

 Televisions have become the background noise of daily life and commercials have to push through a lot of other subjects in order to reach the foreground of someone’s mind.
 It is very difficult to be noticed once, and studies have shown that a person has to view a commercial at least three times before they are pushed to act on it.

 All of these different concepts made outbound marketing decreasingly sustainable.
-Marketers needed to change their tactics.
-This new method had to figure out a different way to connect with customers and make them feel wanted.
+Businesses and agencies are needing to change their marketing tactics.
+This new strategy had to figure out a different way to connect with customers and make them feel wanted.
 The messages needed to be differentiated but still be sustainable long-term.
 It needed to be more cost effective because smaller agencies wanted a piece of the marketing game.